Literature Camp—Join a community of readers and writers

 Lit Camp is a weekend of fellowship, reflection, and celebration.
 Attendees hear lectures on topics both common and obscure, meet writers and people who love to read, improve their craft (if they’re writers), discuss deep questions, and thank God for the beauty of the world.

-The point of Lit Camp is to gather together those who care about reading and writing, letting good conversations happen and feeding everyone with good content and food.
+Our goal at Lit Camp is to gather together those who care about reading and writing, to let good conversations happen, and to feed everyone with good content and good food.

 Literature Camp 2024 will take place over the last weekend of July: July 26 at 4:30 pm through July 28 at 1:00 pm.